top of page

 Can I work?

-People are currently allowed to work and make up to $1,470.00 per month before tax.
-However, some benefit recipients who are working will have a deduction in the amount of their monthly benefits.
+People are currently allowed to work and make up to $1,550.00 per month before tax and before being approved to receive benefits.
+SSI benefit recipients who are working will have a deduction in the amount of their monthly benefits.
 Please remember any person receiving SSI must inform the Social Security Administration of any work done each month.

 I have no income, what do I do?